satorare-registry/.github/profile/README.md

 # The Registry

+The Satorare Registry compliments the [Ordinals](https://ordinals.com) Protocol and ecosystem.
+Satorare's purpose is simple.
+Curate and surface sats of value.
+While the purpose is simple, the process and depth of criteria that is used to determine sats of value is complex.
+This is because anything can be anchored to a sat.

 The Satorare Registry will use the Counterparty Bitcoin Asset and Message Protocol.
 Though not commonly used to organize information, it happens to be an ideal platform for this use case by leveraging subassets to create collections and parent-child hierachies with enough text for values to make it useful like a K/V store.
 All data is pushed onchain as special Counterparty protocol messages (on Bitcoin Blockchain).

 Prior to the entries on Counterparty that get pushed onchain, this Github organization's repo(s) will be used to submit Ordinal sat serial numbers with additional information pertaining to why it should be included in the Satorare Registry and be considered one of the sats of value.